 • Select your website’s database from the left column and then click Export from the top menu bar.
 The export method should default to Quick, which is acceptable for these purposes.
 You’ll also want to make sure that the format is SQL.
 This will ensure that your backup is universally acceptable for MySQL.

 • Click Go, and you’ll be prompted to download the .sql file.
-Move this file into the same folder as your website to keep track of it while you complete the migration.
+Move this file into the same folder as your website data and files to keep track of it while you complete the migration.

 When migrating your client’s WordPress site, be aware of database size.
 Database export or import might fail due to database size.
 Some big databases can only be imported via SSH.
 You should check your customers’ database size, which one is the biggest table, how many posts there are, and how many orders for WooCommerce installations.
 The answers to these questions can determine if your client’s site is a good fit for the hosting which you are trying to migrate it to.